defi-wonderland/handbook/sites/wonderland/docs/testing/unit-integration.md

     ```
 </details>

 Another similar cheat code we use in our unit tests to check if an address has emitted a specific event is `vm.expectEmit(address)`.
-We tend to avoid using `vm.expectEmit(bool,bool,bool,bool)` or `vm.expectEmit(bool,bool,bool,bool,address)` that specifically matches topics, for better future-proofing (if an event signature changes and adds/removes some indexed parameters for instance, it might break the test).
+We tend to avoid using `vm.expectEmit(bool, bool,bool,bool)` or `vm.expectEmit(bool,bool,bool,bool,address)` that specifically matches topics, for better future-proofing (if an event signature changes and adds/removes some indexed parameters, for instance, it might break the test).

 In practice, to avoid redundant mock/expectCall, we either use internal helpers for smaller mocks, or our dedicated mocking tool for more advanced functionalities: [Smock-foundry](https://github.com/defi-wonderland/smock-foundry).